Free World Military Assistance Forces: Vietnamization and withdrawal

-With the implementation of Vietnamization and withdrawal of U.S. forces starting in mid-1969 the countries contributing to the FWMF also looked to reduce their forces.
+With the implementation of Vietnamization and withdrawal of U.S. forces starting in mid-1969 the countries contributing to the FWMAF also looked to reduce their forces.

 The Philippines Civic Action Group began to leave South Vietnam on 1 December 1969 and all had left by 15 February 1970.

 Half of the Royal Thai Army Expeditionary Division was withdrawn in July 1971 and the headquarters, Royal Thai Forces, Vietnam was reduced to 204 men.
 In February 1972, the other half of the division was withdrawn.
 Then in April 1972, the headquarters was withdrawn.

 On 20 August 1970, the Australian government announced that an infantry battalion would not be replaced when it rotated out of South Vietnam in November 1970.
 On 18 August 1971, Australia and New Zealand decided to withdraw their troops from South Vietnam with the announcement that 1st Australian Task Force would cease operations in October, commencing a phased withdrawal.
 The last infantry battalion departed on 9 December 1971, while various support units stayed until 12 March 1972.

-The last FWMF forces, from South Korea, were withdrawn on 23 March 1973 with the implementation of the Paris Peace Accords.
+The last FWMAF forces, from South Korea, were withdrawn on 23 March 1973 with the implementation of the Paris Peace Accords.

 Assessment

-The FWMF made a significant, if limited, contribution to the war effort.
+The FWMAF made a significant, if limited, contribution to the war effort.
 The South Koreans, for example, protected a large, heavily populated area containing several major ports and allied bases, freeing American and South Vietnamese troops for other tasks but, because of their defensivemindedness, Larsen considered them "on balance... about one half as effective in combat as our best US units.”.
 The Australians and New Zealanders, though few in numbers, were competent professional soldiers experienced in antiguerrilla operations.
-The Thais and Filipinos, much less effective, nevertheless enhanced security in the areas where they were stationed.
-However, the FWMF, and most notably the South Koreans, required disproportionate amounts of American logistical and combat support and of MACV command and staff attention.
+Philippine and Thai troops, much less effective, nevertheless enhanced security in the areas where they were stationed.
+However, the FWMAF, and most notably the South Koreans, required disproportionate amounts of U.S. logistical and combat support and of MACV command and staff attention.